electroneum/electroneum-pool/README.md

 * Boost is required for the cryptonote-util module
   * For Ubuntu: `sudo apt-get install libboost-all-dev`

+##### Node.js v0.10.48
+* This version of node.js is required to run the cryptonight-util and node-multi-hashing modules.
+These modules were created by other users and currently only work with Node.js 0.10.48.
+Please ensure that you have this version of node.js installed before opening an issue asking for help.

 ##### Seriously
 Those are legitimate requirements.
-If you use old versions of Node.js or Redis that may come with your system package manager then you will have problems.
+If you use a different version of Node.js or Redis that may come with your system package manager then you will have problems.
 Follow the linked instructions to get the last stable versions.

 [**Redis security warning**](http://redis.io/topics/security): be sure firewall access to redis - an easy way is to